Guaycuru peoples: Decline

 Tobas in Formosa Province, Argentina, 1892.

 By the early 19th century, when the South American countries sought independence from Spain, the Guaycuruan peoples were divided among those who lived in missions and were at least partially integrated into Hispanic and Christian society and those who continued to live as nomads in the more isolated parts of the Gran Chaco.
-In the independence movement of the 1810s and 1820s some Guaycuruans served with the colonial independence armies, others resumed their raiding ways and expelled settlers from part of the Argentine Chaco.
+In the independence movement of the early 19th century, some Guaycuruans served with the colonial independence armies, whilst others resumed their raiding ways and expelled settlers from part of the Argentine Chaco.
 However, old animosities among the various ethnic groups making up the Guaycuruans led to internecine warfare among Tobas, Macobis, and Albipones.
 The Mbayas were increasingly absorbed into Brazilian society.

 Only a "small, depressed colony" of the once powerful Payaguá still survived near Asunción in 1852.
 The last known Payaguá, Maria Dominga Miranda, died in the early 1940s.
 The Abipón became extinct in the last half of the 19th century.
-The Mbayas were given land by Brazil for their assistance in the Paraguayan War (1864-1870), but survive only as the Kadiweu, numbering 1,400 in 2014..
+The Mbayas were given land by Brazil for their assistance in the Paraguayan War (1864-1870), but survive only as the Kadiweu, numbering 1,400 in 2014.

 The still-nomadic Tobas and Mocovis in the Argentine Chaco continued to resist the advancing frontier until 1884, when they were decisively defeated by the army; while a number of them agreed to thereafter live in reductions, thousands of Tobas retreated to isolated regions of Argentina, Paraguay and Bolivia and retained some level of autonomy into the 20th century.
 In 1904, a millenarian movement, similar to that of the Ghost Dance in the North American West, erupted among the Mocovis of San Javier, Santa Fe, Argentina, but was quickly squelched when 500 of them were repulsed after an attack on the town.
-In 1924, Argentine police and military killed 400 Toba in what was called the Napalpí massacre.
+In 1924, Argentine police and military killed 400 Toba in what became known as the Napalpí massacre.

-In the 1968 census 16,548 Tobas and 1,202 of the closely related Pilagás were counted in Argentina.
+In the 1968 census, 16,548 Tobas and 1,202 of the closely-related Pilagás were counted in Argentina.
 2,600 Tobas were living in Bolivia.
 3,000 to 6,000 Mocovis lived in Argentina in 1968.